PCB Layers: The Ultimate FAQ Guide

 The ground and power planes help to boost the performance of the board under certain conditions.
 Plus, they distribute ground and power across the components.

 On the board, the power planes connect to the onboard voltages.
-And the power planes are usually connected to the GND.
+The power planes are usually connected to the GND.
 Plus, you can find these solid copper layers within the internals, at the bottom, or top of a PCB.

 When you’re creating a custom PCB, it’s crucial to provide the fabrication files, and the files should describe all the planes that exist within your design.